 One central control point: Your your IT team can view, manage, and secure all your users’ access, whether they are internal employees or external partners from a single point.

 Easy to adapt new technologies: Generally all Identity providers keep updating there technologies to meet the market requirements so you need not to worry about new changes in technology.

 Easy to scale: In case of business expansion to new website or platform (mobile or desktop) you can just connect their login to the same IdP.

 Identity Provider (IdP): The system entity which authenticates the user and sends the authentication response to other party (called Service Provider).
 Example: If you are connecting your Drupal website with azure then azure is Identity Provider in this case which is responsible for authentication of users.

 Service Provider (SP): Service Provider accepts the authentication response sent by the Identity Provider and allows successful login to the user.
 Example: If you are connecting your Drupal website with azure then Drupal is Service Provider in this case.

-Five easy and simple steps to implement Drupal SSO
+Four easy and simple steps to implement Drupal SSO

 In the miniOrange SAML 2.0 SSO module, navigate to Service Provider Metadata tab.
 Here, you can find the SP metadata such as SP Entity ID and ACS (AssertionConsumerService) URL which is required to configure the Identity Provider.

-Configure your IdP using the metadata copied in step 2:
+2. Configure your IdP using the metadata copied in step 1

 You can configure your Identity Provider by using the metadata copied in the last step.
 You can also find the metadata URL in the Service Provider Metadata tab of the miniOrange